playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

     );
   }

-  cleanup() {
+  ngOnDestroy() {
     this.destroy$.next();
     this.destroy$.complete();
   }
 }
 ```

-While we still need a `cleanup` method, this is a much more straightforward setup process that's much more Angular-ific!
+This is a much more straightforward setup process that's much more Angular-ific!

 As an added benifit, we now can utilize an [`AsyncPipe`](https://angular.io/api/common/AsyncPipe) in order to listen for changes on the `size$` observable: